byterubpay/byterub-site/_posts/2017-12-11-logs-for-the-ByteRub-Research-Lab-meeting-held-on-2017-12-11.md

 **\<sarang>** I think having it in testnet makes sense
 **\<suraeNoether>** do we have an opinion on putting up a bounty for exploits before moving it to mainnet?
 **\<sarang>** and it does address major concerns that our public has about bloat and feez
-**\<suraeNoether>** i was just looking at our average fees on monero.how
+**\<suraeNoether>** i was just looking at our average fees on byterub.how
 **\<sarang>** I think there'd be a bit of a PR hit if we kept it out of March (though that is *not* an endorsement against proper testing)
 **\<sarang>** My preference is to continue beating the bejeezuz out of it in testnet and determine where that takes us
-**\<suraeNoether>** yeah, PR is not relevant to security. thing is, unless price increases by an order of magnitude (we should be so lucky), I feel like fees still aren't a big deal. they are quite low in monero compared to bitcoin, in best, worst, and average case
+**\<suraeNoether>** yeah, PR is not relevant to security. thing is, unless price increases by an order of magnitude (we should be so lucky), I feel like fees still aren't a big deal. they are quite low in byterub compared to bitcoin, in best, worst, and average case
 **\<sarang>** Hoping to hit March, but not making the testing dependent on that timeline
 **\<suraeNoether>** but thats measured in fiat
 **\<endogenic>** in that case, is a bounty a good idea?